-- Where the borrower is undergoing a probation period, the loan application will be assessed on its merits, as well as the strength of the borrower’s overall position.
+- Where the borrower is undergoing a probation period, the financial position of the borrower and the strength of the application are key.

 - Where the borrower’s only source of income is from casual employment, the loan application will be assessed on its merits, as well as the strength of the borrower’s overall position.

-- Some lenders will consider as little as a three month history in a casual position.
+- Some lenders will consider as little as a 3 month history in a casual position.

 - At least 2 financial years trading in the current business.

-- Note: where a borrower only has 12 months trading in their current business and 2 years in previous employment, within similar occupation/field, the application may be considered by the lender, based on the borrower’s self employment circumstances and the overall strength of the application.
+- Where a borrower only has 12 months trading in their current business and 2 years in previous employment, within similar occupation/field, the application may be considered by the lender, based on the borrower’s self employment circumstances and the overall strength of the application.

 - Minimum 12 months in current employment.

-- There are some lenders that can consider an exception to this Policy.
+- There are some lenders that can consider an exception to this lending criteria.

 Acceptable income types